Skip to main content

 Mechanics (from transcript analysis)

-• Pattern Building — Creating specific animal and habitat patterns
+• Pattern Building — create aesthetically pleasing and high-scoring habitat patterns.

 Video topics + discussion points